tposney/midi-qol/README.md

  The effect does not need to be present on the actor to be processed.

   **If you are applying the effect via using an item** @ fields are ambiguous, should they refer to the caster or the target?
-There are reasons to have both interpreations, an ongoing saving throw should refer to the caster, e.g. ```saveDC=@attributes.spelldc```.
-Regeneration has appplyCondition=@attributes.hp.value > 0, which should refer to the target.
+There are reasons to have both interpretations, an ongoing saving throw should refer to the caster, e.g. ```saveDC=@attributes.spelldc```.
+Regeneration has applyCondition=@attributes.hp.value > 0, which should refer to the target.

-  Effects transferred via item usage, require DAE and use it's evaluation to resolve the problem.
+  Effects transferred via item usage, require DAE and use its evaluation to resolve the problem.
 Fields written as simple @ fields (``@attributes.spelldc``) ALWAYS refer to the caster.

   If you want the @field to refer to the target, that requires use of a DAE feature, ``##field`` will not be evaluated on the caster, but will be converted to an ``@field`` after the effect is applied to the target.
 The example ``appplyCondition=@attributes.hp.value > 0`` would be written ``appplyCondition=##attributes.hp.value > 0``.